elans3/virtualan-springboot-controller-example/README.md

      	- https://www.youtube.com/watch?v=albr1o7Z1nw
 		- https://www.codecademy.com/articles/git-setup

-*Download the project and extract the folder*:
+*Download the project and extract the project file*:

 - Navigate to root directory of the folder where pom.xml was present: